-Following a report of concerns the DSL must:

-Decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate, referring to the guidance, When To Call The Police:
+Following a report of concerns, the DSL must decide whether there are sufficient grounds for suspecting significant harm, in which case a referral must be made to First Response and the police if it is appropriate, referring to the guidance: When To Call The Police.
+The rationale for this decision should be recorded by the DSL.